dashingsoft/pyarmor/docs/reference/man.rst

             Enable private mode for scripts.

-When private mode is enabled, the obfuscated scripts could not be imported by plain script or Python interpreter.
+When private mode is enabled, the attributes of the obfuscated scripts could not be seen by plain script or Python interpreter.

 .. option:: --restrict

-            Enable restrict mode for package, do not use it to obfuscate scripts.
+            Enable restrict mode for package

             This option implies :option:`--private`.